-- Chief, Molecular Signaling Section, Laboratory of Biological Chemistry, NIDDK, NIH, 1998
+- Chief, Molecular Signaling Section, Laboratory of Biological Chemistry, NIDDK, NIH, 1998-present

 The ultimate goal of this work is to identify novel drug targets for the more effective treatment of various human diseases, including type 2 diabetes and obesity.

 My laboratory pursues the following two major lines of work.

 G Protein-Coupled Receptors (GPCRs) - Structural and Functional Studies